Report faults online

 To report all road, pavement and other highway faults - please see below:

 Kent County Council (KCC) is responsible for maintaining roads (except the M2, M20, M25, M26, the A20 (the Dover to Folkestone section), A21, A229, A249, A259 and A2070, and travel across Kent.

 Please report a road or travel issue directly to KCC, or choose a link from the most common issues below:

 KCC's online reporting system also enables you to track faults that you have reported.

 DO NOT use KCC's online system if the problem may cause an accident.

 Instead, call KCC immediately on 03000 418 181 between 09.00 and 17.00 Monday to Friday.

 At all other times call 03000 419 191.

-Highways England is responsible for problems on motorways and strategic A roads.
+National Highways (formerly Highways England) is responsible for problems on motorways and strategic A roads.

-See a national map of all Highways England strategic routes here
+See a national map of all National Highways strategic routes here

 General enquiries:0300 123 5000